 CGAs are not investments.

-Annuity payments are tax-free partial returns of the donor’s gift based on actuarial tables of life expectancy.
+Annuity payments are tax-free partial returns of the donor’s gift based on actuarial life expectancy tables.

 The American Council on Gift Annuities (ACGA) established the maximum rates of return typically paid on these uninsured annuities.

 Gift annuity payments are fixed.
-The income never goes down or up.
+So the income never goes down or up.

 How A Charitable Annuity Works